 Is there a demand for physical therapists?

-What degree to do I need to become a physical therapist?
+What degree do I need to become a physical therapist?

 How many accredited DPT programs are there in Tennessee?

-Four: Belmont University, East Tennessee State University, The University of Tennessee at Chattanooga, The University of Tennessee Health Science Center
+Six: Belmont University, East Tennessee State University, Tennessee State University, South College, the University of Tennessee at Chattanooga, and the University of Tennessee Health Science Center

 What is the typical length of the professional program?